ChukwubelijeOnodugo/ThatGuyChike/README.md

 - 👋 Hi, I’m @ThatGuyChike.
 Frontend dev.
-I've mostly built small things so far.
-I'm currently learning React.
-Looking to get acquainted with mid-size projects.
+I've built some cool things so far.
+I'm currently learning patience.
+Looking to get acquainted with more open source projects.

 <!---
 ThatGuyChike/ThatGuyChike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.